CVPR 2025, Conference on Computer Vision & Pattern Recognition

 corresponding DISCO layers.
 The UDNO

-model is available for use in the neuraloperator
+model is available for use in the neuraloperator/nomri

 When input resolution increases, standard convolutional kernels shrink in size relative to the feature map.
 While kernels can be interpolated to larger sizes to mitigate some of these issues, this often introduces artifacts at new resolutions.